MELDProject/meld_graph/docs/install_singularity.md

 ## Prerequisites

 ### Install Singularity
 You will need to have Singularity installed.
-Most of the HPC will already have Singularity installed.
+Most HPCs will already have Singularity installed.
 You can check if singularity is installed on your computer by running:
 ```bash
 singularity --version
 ```